 If we are successful, what will be expected of us?

-It is not a condition of a grant award that your organisation takes part in these promotional activities, but it would be helpful to know at the application stage if you envisage any issues in this regard.
+Although it is not a formal condition of a grant award that your organisation takes part in these awareness raising activities, it would be helpful to know at the application stage if you envisage any issues with the following:

-- To promote your Jeans for Genes Day grant in your organisation’s communications, including in newsletters and social media and the difference it will make to your organisation’s services.
+- Promoting your Jeans for Genes Day grant in your organisation’s communications, including in newsletters and social media and the difference it will make to your organisation’s services.

-- To display the ‘Supported by Jeans for Genes’ logo on your organisation’s website for a duration of one year following the awarding of a grant.
+- Displaying the Jeans for Genes’ partnership logo on your organisation’s website for a duration of one year following the awarding of a grant.